Samadseven07/Samadseven07/README.md

 -  👀 I’m interested in Tech.
 -  🌱 I’m currently learning Django for Backend.
 -  💞️ I’m looking to collaborate with anyone.
 So we can learn and do some crazy stuff togather.
 -  📫 How to reach me.
-You can message me on Insta or X.
+You can message me on Linkedin or Email.